 Roncevert (Ronce) Ganan Almond is a Partner at The Wicks Group, PLLC.
 Ronce's practice encompasses both regulatory and commercial matters, as well as litigation.
-He regularly assists clients with proceedings and enforcement actions before the U.S. Departments of Transportation, State, Homeland Security, Defense, Justice and other federal agencies.
+He regularly assists clients with proceedings and enforcement actions before the U.S. Departments of Transportation, State, Homeland Security, Defense, Treasury, Justice and other federal agencies.
 His experience includes cross-border transactions and international investigations, as well as other types of civil and criminal matters.

 Ronce has assisted countries across the globe with developing legislation, regulations, policies and technical guidance consistent with international standards set forth by the International Civil Aviation Organization, a United Nations specialized agency.
 In addition, he has advised the U.S.-China Economic and Security Review Commission regarding security and legal issues in the Indo-Pacific region.
 At the United Nations, he has served on the Committee of Experts on the Transport of Dangerous Goods, which develops harmonized standards and model regulations to facilitate global trade.